 1. The employee is not entitled to paid days of leave under this section.

 2. Once the employee has been employed by the employer for one week or longer, the employee is entitled to paid days of leave under subsection (6), and any unpaid days of leave that the employee has already taken in the calendar year shall be counted against the employee’s entitlement under that subsection.

 3. Subsection (9) does not apply until the employee has been employed by the employer for one week or longer.

 Leave deemed to be taken in entire days

-(8) If an employee takes any part of a day as paid or unpaid leave under this section, the employer may deem the employee to have taken one day of paid or unpaid leave on that day, as applicable, for the purposes of subsection (6) or (7).
+(8) If an employee takes any part of a day as paid leave under this section, the employer may deem the employee to have taken one day of paid leave on that day for the purposes of subsection (6) or (7).

 Paid days first

-(9) The seven paid days must be taken first in a calendar year before any of the unpaid days can be taken under this section.
+(9) The 10 paid days must be taken first in a calendar year before any unpaid days that are otherwise provided under the terms of the employee’s employment can be taken.